Long-Term Outlook for Colostomy Patients

 SharkFan

-Hello, Abdulqadir,
+Hello Abdulqadir,

 I had ileostomy/proctolectomy surgery a little over 3 months ago.
 I have no answers to questions 1 and 3.
 My permanent stoma has now become a way of life.
 I was back to work after 6 weeks.
 I've been out on the golf course 4 times.
 It's been over 5 years since life was this good.
 Very few people outside of the immediate family know I have the pouch.
 My biggest concern was how I could work without people knowing my situation.
-I wear a pouch support system that is hidden very well with a loose fitting shirt.
+I wear a pouch support system that is hidden very well with a loose-fitting shirt.
 Every now and then my stoma is a little noisy.
 I was at the dinner table with family a few weeks ago when it started.
 Those around me and I were laughing so much we were crying.
 Those at the other end of the table couldn't hear it and had no idea what we were laughing about.
-Point being, when the noise starts don't assume everyone is hearing it.
+The point being, when the noise starts, don't assume everyone is hearing it.
 That was the first time I really had a problem and wasn't ready for it.
 Expect problems like that and you won't be as surprised.

-So far I have been free to expand my diet.
+So far, I have been free to expand my diet.
 I'm eating foods now that I haven't had for years.
 I enjoy an alcoholic beverage every now and again with no issues.

 I had the benefit of a couple of months' notice before my surgery.
 I reached out to some on this site who gave me great advice and sources of info.
 I was even given supplies and was advised to wear a pouch for a weekend in order to see how it felt and what position worked best.
 I was able to go into surgery with less anxiety.
 It sounds like your situation is similar to mine.
 Surgery is pending and you are trying to get the most info.
 If that's the case, good for you.
 That's the best advice I can give you.
 If you'd like to try wearing the pouch before surgery, send me a private message with your info and I'll send you some supplies.